Making Dutch friends as an international: our 21 best tips

 2. Join Dutch social clubs

-Looking for something to do on a weekly basis?
-While it may be tempting to join solely international social clubs, try to opt for one that is more local.
+Looking for something to do every week?
+While it may be tempting to join international social clubs, try to opt for one that is more local.
+You can go running, cold plunging, jamming, reading… The options are endless.

 3. Embrace Dutch directness